-This widely used style offers your best deterrent.
+This widely used bike lock style is an excellent deterrent.
 The bulky locking mechanism resists hammers, chisels and the like.
 Its horseshoe shape can limit leveraging—provided it's not way oversized for the bike.
 The goal is to reduce the amount of space in which a thief can insert a crowbar and leverage enough oomph to pop it apart.

 Quick-release wheels and seatposts are, unfortunately, as convenient for thieves as they are for bike owners.
 Great for high-crime areas, locking skewers disable the quick-release feature and make it a lot tougher to steal.
-They’re easy to install but require a special wrench that comes with the skewer.
+They’re easy to install but many require a special wrench that comes with the skewer.

 Keyed locks use either flat keys or cylindrical keys.
 Cylindrical keys got a bad reputation in years past when it was discovered some locks of this style could be picked by a ballpoint pen.
 Newer models have solved that problem so now either style is equally effective.

 Keyed bike locks usually come with at least 2 keys so you’ll have a backup.
 Most bike lock makers have a key replacement program if you lose your keys.

 Keyed locking mechanisms are found on most U-locks and some cable and chain locks.